 Imagine a narrow winding pathway, stretching off into the distance.
 The sides of the pathway are steep and slippery.
 On one side of the path is an uneven, marshy bog, on the other a dry, sandy desert.
 From either it is evidently difficult to escape, once trapped in one or another.
 Continue reading “A narrow pathway, leading to Life”

-Discipleship, in practice, relies upon ‘gaining’ the hearts of people first, before shaping their understanding.
+Discipleship, in practice, relies upon winning hearts, before shaping understanding.

 Discipleship is, first of all, a matter of allegiance and alliance.
 Loyalty and faithfulness to a core set of values.
 Values that may be: incarnated in a patriarchal figure (Jesus; Rev. Moon; Keynes etc.), written in a set of documents (Talmud; Mao’s Red Book; Deming’s Profound Knowledge) or represented by an institution (Vatican; Conservative Party; Google).
 Some form of discipleship is at the core of all people movements — be they social, political, religious or industrial.
 Continue reading “Discipleship and the Crises of Globalism”

 Intercultural mutuality is a missiological perspective for interpreting and relating to intercultural dynamics, in particular between Western missionary agencies and African contextual agencies (e.g. churches etc).